Removing Acne: Treatments and Remedies Reviewed

 Scrubbing your skin with a washcloth, or worse, a brush, only makes acne worse3.
 The skin is irritated, and protects itself by making even more oily sebum.
 Skin scrubs, however, contain mild foaming agents that can get into pores, and tiny microparticles of polyethylene plastic, coconut, or oatmeal that physically remove excess oil as the product is rinsed away.
 If a scrub leaves your face looking red or feeling tingly, however, take it back to the retailer and ask for your money back.
 Redness and tingling are signs of skin destruction, not fighting acne.

 5. Eat yogurt.

-It used to be considered simple commonsense that eating yogurt or even baker’s yeast would provide clear up the skin.
+It used to be considered simple common sense that eating yogurt or even baker’s yeast would clear up the skin5.
 Now scientists know the reasons why.
 A small serving of yogurt every day, preferably between meals, will keep the colon’s supply of useful bacteria healthy and help skin problems including both acne and eczema in check.

 6. Just say no to bar soap.